arcus-azure/.github/CONTRIBUTING.md

-# Contributig to Arcus
+# Contributing to Arcus
 🎉 First off, thanks for taking the time to contribute!
 We're really glad you're reading this. 🎉

 The following set of guidelines will help you in contributing to Arcus repositories.
 But, no worries, if you forget something or have problems with some of these steps, we're happy to help!
 In those cases: create a PullRequest on the repository so we can talk about it.

 This contribution guide has the following contents: